-- •Identify and apply effective communication styles in interactions with colleagues, collaborators, researchers, and the public to improve their relationships, achieve better results, and promote a culture of collaboration within their circle of influence - •Review the indicators of rapport, and discuss strategies necessary to build trust while navigating conflicting objectives or resistance (e.g., how to enhance negotiation skills with the goal of achieving mutually beneficial outcomes) - •Consider the value of exhibiting behavioral flexibility to direct conversations and achieve better outcomes, helping to navigate complex situations in a professional setting

-Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Manager and Staff; IACUC Members, Chairs, and Vice Chairs; HRPP/IRB Directors; IRB Administrators, Manager and Staff; IRB Members, Chairs, and Vice Chairs; IBC Directors; IBC Administrators, Manager and Staff; IBC Members, Chairs, and Vice Chairs; Research Leadership and Institutional Officials; Compliance, Regulatory, and QA/QI Professionals; Compliance Personnel; Laboratory Animal and Veterinary Staff; HRPP Educators; Clinical Research Staff; Researchers and Research Staff; Diversity
+•Identify and apply effective communication styles in interactions with colleagues, collaborators, researchers, and the public to improve their relationships, achieve better results, and promote a culture of collaboration within their circle of influence •Review the indicators of rapport, and discuss strategies necessary to build trust while navigating conflicting objectives or resistance (e.g., how to enhance negotiation skills with the goal of achieving mutually beneficial outcomes) •Consider the value of exhibiting behavioral flexibility to direct conversations and achieve better outcomes, helping to navigate complex situations in a professional setting Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Manager and Staff; IACUC Members, Chairs, and Vice Chairs; HRPP/IRB Directors; IRB Administrators, Manager and Staff; IRB Members, Chairs, and Vice Chairs; IBC Directors; IBC Administrators, Manager and Staff; IBC Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Compliance, Regulatory, and QA/QI Professionals; Compliance Personnel; Laboratory Animal and Veterinary Staff; HRPP Educators; Clinical Research Staff; Researchers and Research Staff; Diversity, Equity, Inclusion, and Justice

-G20: A Dialogue With the Office of Research Integrity (ORI)
+G20: A Dialogue With the Office of Research Integrity (ORI) Backups:

+Track(s): A Dialogue With the Feds

 This session will provide insight into institutions' and ORI's responses to allegations of research misconduct in human research subjects, translational research, and animal research.
 Attendees will learn about the institutions' and ORI's requirements in response to allegations of research misconduct in accordance with the federal regulations, and what constitutes research misconduct versus unacceptable research practices.

+Learning Objectives:
-- Provide insight into the institutions' and ORI's implementation of the US Public Health Service regulations at 42 CFR Part 93, to address allegations of research misconduct - •Discuss institutions' and ORI's work to ensure institutional compliance with the federal regulations - •Share strategies and case studies to address procedural challenges at the institutional level, when investigating allegations of research misconduct in human subjects and unacceptable research practices with animals

-Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; ACU/IACUC Directors; Clinical Research Staff; Compliance Personnel; Educators/Trainers; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IACUC Members, Chairs, and Vice Chairs; IRB Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Researchers and Research Staff

-Town Hall: Is it Time to Revisit the Belmont Report?
+•Provide insight into the institutions' and ORI's implementation of the US Public Health Service regulations at 42 CFR Part 93, to address allegations of research misconduct •Discuss institutions' and ORI's work to ensure institutional compliance with the federal regulations •Share strategies and case studies to address procedural challenges at the institutional level, when investigating allegations of research misconduct related to research involving human subjects and/or animals Target Audience(s): ACU/IACUC Administrators, Managers, and Staff; ACU/IACUC Directors; Clinical Research Staff; Compliance Personnel; Educators/Trainers; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IACUC Members, Chairs, and Vice Chairs; IRB Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Researchers and Research Staff 12:30-1:45 PM ET Lunch Service in the Exhibit Hall Boxed lunches will be provided to those attending PRIMR23.
+Attendees can choose to eat in a room open for lunch service or take their lunch to the Town Hall: Is it Time to Revisit the Belmont Report? session, which starts at 12:40 PM.
+12:40- 1:35 PM ET Town Hall: Is it Time to Revisit the Belmont Report?